Five (group): 2001: Kingsize and split

-On 27 September 2001, after a month of serious meetings with record management, the band announced on MTV Select that it would split after releasing a compilation later that year.
-The following day, Robinson married his fiancé, Kerry Oaker, at a ceremony with all of his former bandmates in attendance.
-Years later, Breen revealed he was strongly against the idea of splitting up; he described the break-up as feeling something had been taken from him.
-On 19 November a Greatest Hits album was released with 15 past hits, two remixes and one new song.
-On 24 November, a double-A-side single with "Closer to Me" and "Rock the Party" was released in United Kingdom with an animated video.
-The two songs were included on their previous album Kingsize, but after Conlon's departure, they decided to release as a single from their Greatest Hits album.
-The album was released on United States on 15 February 2002.
-In the band's short life-span, they experienced success around the world, racking up three number-one singles in the UK and selling an estimate of 15-20 million copies of their records worldwide, including 7 million copies of their albums worldwide and 2 million in the United States, and picking up numerous awards along the way.
+In January 2001, Five performed at Rock in Rio in Brazil to an audience of almost 500,000 people.
+By May 2001, their third album Kingsize was completed.
+The following month, the group began a promotional campaign for the album's first single, "Let's Dance".
+On 9 July, the group announced that Sean Conlon had contracted glandular fever and would be taking time off from the group for at least four weeks.
+The other four members continued promotional activities in his stead; Conlon later revealed that he was not suffering from fever but instead from a stress-induced mental breakdown caused by conflict within the group.
+In the video for "Let's Dance", recorded in mid-July, a life-size cardboard cut-out of Conlon was used in his place.
+"Let's Dance" was released commercially in mid-August, and became their third UK number 1, holding the top spot for two weeks.
+On 23 August, the group canceled several planned promotional performances after Ritchie Neville damaged his achilles tendon.
+The group also noted the continued absence of Conlon, adding that he was suffering from "physical and mental exhaustion".
+Kingsize was released on 28 August and debuted at number three, going on to achieve Gold status.

+On 27 September 2001, the group announced that they would be splitting.
+On 22 October, the group released their final single from Kingsize, a double A-side single with "Closer to Me" and "Rock the Party".
+On 19 November, Greatest Hits was released with 15 past hits, two remixes and one new song.

 2006–2007: First reunion

 On 17 September 2006, an announcement was made via Five's official Myspace page that a press conference was to be held at The Scala in central London on 27 September.
 After a venue change due to a shooting at The Scala, the conference was moved to the Bar Academy Islington.
 It was confirmed at the press conference that four of the five members would be reuniting (Conlon now being committed to his Sony deal).
-Five recorded new material for what was to be their fourth studio album, working with Guy Chambers, Swedish producer/songwriter Anders Bagge, and French DJs Trak Invaders.
+Five recorded new material for what was to be their fourth album, working with Guy Chambers, Swedish producer/songwriter Anders Bagge, and French DJs Trak Invaders.
 They also planned to tour in 2007.
 By January 2007, Five had completed half of their album and were looking to be signed to a record label with new manager, Richard Beck, who also secured an MTV documentary series titled Five - The Revive.
 The album was expected to be released within the next few months.
-On 8 March 2007, at midnight, Five premiered one-minute clips of three brand new songs that were to have been on the new album.
-The songs, titled "70 Days", "Settle Down" and "It's All Good" can be heard on the band's official website and also on their Myspace page.
-On 19 May 2007, only eight months after reforming and having failed to secure a lucrative enough record deal, 5ive announced via their website that they would no longer be pursuing a comeback.
+On 8 March 2007, Five premiered one-minute clips of three brand new songs via their MySpace page.
+On 19 May 2007, having failed to secure a lucrative enough record deal, the group announced via their website that they would no longer be pursuing a comeback.